Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/03-infra.md

         - should see: Results dialog fill with index data
     1. ✅ | Your Azure AI Search resource is ready!

+_The Azure AI project is the key AI resources for an application - and is associated with an Azure AI hub resources that manages admininstrative responsibilities like billing.
+The project maintains application state (including model deployments) for generative AI solutions._

-??? note "Step 3: Validate Azure AI Project is ready in tab 4️⃣"
+??? info  "Step 3: Validate Azure AI Project is ready in tab 4️⃣"

     1. Switch to Azure AI Studio in tab 4️⃣ - start on Home page
     1. Click `All resources` in sidebar - _Note: this may say `All hubs`_.